dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateTrigger.md

 search-condition
 {: .paramName}

-The conditional expression that specifies when this trigger should fire; this expression must evaluation to `true`, `false`, or unknown.
+The Boolean expression that defines whether the triggered SQL statement(s) should execute for a specific trigger event; the statements are executed only if this expression evaluates to `TRUE`.
 {: .paramDefnFirst}

+This `search-condition` *can* refer to the correlation names or tables names defined in the `REFERENCING` clause.
+{: .noteNote}

 Triggered-SQL-Statement
 {: .paramName}